Grokzen/docker-redis-cluster/README.md

     docker run ... -e STANDALONE=true ...

-When running with docker-compose, set the envrionment variable on your system `REDIS_USE_STANDALONE=true` and start your container or modify the `docker-compose.yml` file
+When running with docker-compose, set the environment variable on your system `REDIS_USE_STANDALONE=true` and start your container or modify the `docker-compose.yml` file

       version: '2'
       services: